-These are just three examples of the many different types of sites that you may be looking to build on a CMS.
-In this post, we’ll explore a variety of CMS systems so that you can find one that suits your site’s needs and goals.
-Let’s take an in-depth look at the ease of use, customizability, and security of each below.
+These are just four examples of different types of websites you can create on a CMS.
+In this post, we’ll walk through different criteria you can use to choose a CMS platform for your business.
+Then we'll explore a variety of CMS systems so that you can find one that suits your unique needs and goals for creating a website.

 Ease of Use